Ismoh/NoitaMP/CONTRIBUTING.md

 ---Constructor of the class.
 This is mandatory!
 ---@param objectToInheritFrom ExampleClass This can be any object that you want to inherit from.
 ---@return ExampleClass
-function ExampleClass:new(objectToInheritFrom)
+function ExampleClass:new(objectToInheritFromOrObjectItself, customProfiler, importClass, foo, bar) local exampleObject = objectToInheritFromOrObjectItself or self or {} -- Use self if this is called as a class constructor setmetatable(exampleObject, self) self.__index = self

-  local exampleObject = objectToInheritFrom or {}
+  local cpc = customProfiler:start("ExampleClass:new")

-  setmetatable(exampleObject, self)
+  -- Initialize all imports to avoid recursive imports self.customProfiler = customProfiler or require("CustomProfiler"):new()
-  self.__index = self
+  self.importClass = importClass or require("importClass"):new()
-  local cpc = self.customProfiler:start("ExampleClass:new")
+  self.foo = foo or require("foo"):new()
-  -- more init code
+  self.bar = bar or require("bar"):new()

-  self.customProfiler:stop("ExampleClass:new", cpc)
+  customProfiler:stop("ExampleClass:new", cpc)
   return exampleObject
 end